vitar/sre/docs/120-system-structure.md

 In human systems, Code manifests as shared beliefs about what the system is, what it exists to do, and what constitutes legitimate action within it.
 Code is not written down in any single document — it is distributed across the system's actors, practices, and institutional memory.
 It may be partially explicit (policy, charter, founding principles) and partially tacit (unwritten rules, inherited assumptions, cultural defaults).

+Code can originate.
+A system's Code may be inherited from a predecessor (through Reconstitution, as defined in System Course), assembled from Code fragments carried by the system's founding elements, or emergent — arising when a self-sustaining pattern of resource allocation first establishes operating logic where none previously existed.
+The conditions and mechanisms of Code origination are defined in the dynamics layer of the model.

 Code is rewritable.
 The conditions and mechanisms of Code rewriting are defined in the dynamics layer of the model.

 ---